 By Simon O’ Connor, 11th of February 2016

 Board meetings are a mandatory exercise for most companies in Ireland.
 The Companies Act 2014 has introduced new requirements for board meetings which all companies are obliged to adhere to.
-These new requirements are in relation to board minutes, location of the meetings and written resolutions to pass the holding of a meeting.
+These new requirements are in relation to board minutes, the location of the meetings and the written resolutions to pass the holding of a meeting.

 Board Minutes are considered formal written records of business conducted at a meeting and can be used in court to determine if a company is being compliant with company law.
 For this reason, it is essential for each director present at a meeting to review the content of the minutes before they are signed by the Chairperson.

 Since the introduction of the Companies Act 20104, a company must ensure a copy of minute books are available for inspection by the Director of Corporate Enforcement at any given time.
 It is considered an offence if a company or any company officer fails to record and retain minutes from any previous board meeting.